Scarlet Sage Growing and Caring Guide

 It is possible to grow scarlet sage from seed or transplants.

-If you’d like to grow these plants from seed, you’ll need to plan ahead.
+If you’d like to grow these plants from seed, you must plan ahead.
 Start seeds indoors about 6-8 weeks before the predicted last frost date.
 To provide the seedlings with enough light, place them near a sunny window or use a grow light.

 Before you plant the seedlings outdoors, make sure to harden them off.
 This involves placing them outside for a few hours and then a few more hours the next day.
 Plants will be acclimated to the cold by the time you are ready to plant.

-If you are purchasing transplants, wait until the danger of frost has passed.
-You should harden off these plants before planting them in the ground.
+If you purchase transplants, wait until the danger of frost has passed.
+Then, you should harden them off before planting them in the ground.

 Before you plant scarlet sage, you should inspect the area.
-Make sure the soil is well-draining and there are no signs of puddling.
+Ensure the soil is well-draining and there are no signs of puddling.

-If you are planting a mixed flower bed, lay out your plants.
-Before you plant them, make sure each plant has enough room to grow without becoming crowded.
+If you are planting a mixed flower bed, lay out your plants before you plant them.
+Ensure each plant has enough room to grow without becoming crowded.

-If you’re incorporating scarlet sage as part of a container planting, make sure the pot has drainage holes.
+If you’re incorporating scarlet sage as part of a container planting, ensure the pot has drainage holes.

-Its ideal soil is a sandy loam, but it can thrive in any well-drained soil.
-It prefers a soil pH that is neutral to slightly acidic.
+The ideal soil for it is sandy loam, but it can thrive in any well-drained soil.
+It prefers a soil pH of neutral to slightly acidic.

 How to Plant

-If you are planting in the spring, it is important to allow transplants to acclimate to outdoor conditions.
-Allow potted plants to sit outdoors a few days before you plant them.
+If you are planting in the spring, it is essential to allow transplants to acclimate to outdoor conditions.
+Allow potted plants to sit outdoors for a few days before you plant them.

-Once you’re ready to plant, dig a hole that is a few inches larger than the plant’s root ball.
+Once ready to plant, dig a hole a few inches larger than the plant’s root ball.
 Place the plant in the hole, cover it with soil, and water well.

 Light Preferences